Organ, Eye and Tissue Donation Saves Lives

 The Kidneys: 24-36 hours

-Kidney allocation is heavily influenced by waiting time, or how long the recipient has been listed for transplant.
-Fortunately there is a bridge treatment for many in end-stage renal disease, called dialysis, which allows candidates to survive while awaiting a transplant.
-In addition, blood type and other biological factors, as well as body size of the donor and recipient are always key factors.
-Medical urgency and location are also factors but less so than other organs as they kidney can remain viable outside the body for 24-36 hours under the proper conditions.
+Kidney allocation is heavily influenced by waiting time or how long the recipient has been listed for transplant.
+Fortunately, there is a bridge treatment for many in end-stage renal disease, called dialysis, which allows candidates to survive while awaiting a transplant.
+In addition, blood type, other biological factors, as well as the body size of the donor and recipient are always key factors.
+Medical urgency and location are also factors but less so than other organs, as the kidney can remain viable outside the body for 24-36 hours under the proper conditions.

 The Waiting List Ensures Organs are Allocated within Constricted Time Frames